liferay/liferay-docs/develop/tutorials/articles/workflow/workflow-enabling-entities.markdown

 # Workflow Enabling Entities

+Enabling your app's entities to support workflow is so easy, you could do it in your sleep (but don't try).
 Workflow enabled (Workflown?
 Workflowed?
 Workflowized?) entities require a workflow handler class to interact with Liferay's workflow back end and the entity's service layer.
 They also have some extra fields in their database table that help keep track of their status.
 Service Builder is used to create those fields.
 After that, the service layer needs updating.
 It needs code to populate the new fields when entities are added to the database, it needs to send the entity through Liferay's workflow, and it needs to handle the workflow status of the entity when it's returned by the workflow.

 ## Creating a Workflow Handler

-Workflow handler's are your application's way of interacting with the workflow back end.
+Workflow handlers are your application's way of interacting with the workflow back end.
 They must implement the `WorkflowHandler` interface.
 Liferay's abstract class, `BaseWorkflowHandler`, provides a base implementation you can leverage.
 Extend this class and implement only the methods not included in